partrickJhonson/beef/How-BeEF-Works.md

 [[/Images/BeEF_Overall.png|align=center]]

 When a user runs up BeEF currently, there are two components started: the User Interface and the Communication Server.
-These two components are the base components of BeEF and are discussed in detail below.
+These two components are the base components of BeEF and are discussed below.

 ### Components ###